apsoyka/turangal/README.md

-Turuangal is a simple containerized web crawler behind a Tor proxy.
+Turangal is a simple containerized web crawler behind a Tor proxy.

 # Usage